-Donald Trump Fails To Understand 6th-Grade Geography, Confuses England, The United Kingdom, Great Britain
+Donald Trump Fails To Understand 6th Grade Geography, Confuses England, The United Kingdom, Great Britain

 — Yohance Christie (@YohanceChristie) August 3, 2018

-To be fair to the president, the situation is rather complicated, and involves politics, history, geography, geology, and language, and there’s a lot going on to sort out.
+To be fair to the president, the situation is rather complicated and involves politics, history, geography, geology, and language, and there’s a lot going on to sort out.
 The Inquisitr is here to help you make sense of it all.

 Islands In The North Sea